 Researching Law Firms

-Smaller law firms do not have a set recruiting process or timeline – each firm recruits in its own way, and generally only when they have work that needs to be done.
-Some of these firms hire law students to work as “law clerks” during the school year and over the summer.
+- Smaller law firms do not have a set recruiting process or timeline.
+Each firm recruits in its own way, and generally only when they have work that needs to be done.
+Some of these firms hire law students to work as law clerks during the school year and over the summer.
 Although many smaller firms do end up hiring their law clerks after graduation, these jobs do not come with the same presumption of post-graduate employment that summer associate positions do.
 Nor do these positions come with the high salaries summer associates command; expect compensation in the range of $10-$20 per hour.

-How to research large law firms:
+- How to research large law firms:

-How to research small law firms:
+- How to research small law firms:

 Use the Four or More list to identify firms in Chicago with four or more attorneys.
-The username and password are in your Career Services 1L Handbook, or you can get them by calling our office at 312.915.7160.
+The username and password are in your Career Services 1L Handbook, or you can get them by contacting our office at 312-915-7160 or firstname.lastname@example.org.
 Once you’ve identified firms that you are interested in, check to see if any Loyola alums work there.
 Additionally, take a look at the list of where last year’s 1Ls worked over the summer – you will see that many worked at small firms, and those upperclass students can be a great resource with information about how they got their job.

-Other firm research tools:
+- Other firm research tools:

 Once you’ve taken a look at these resources, check out the Career Services website section devoted to Law Firms for more information.